 Base salary increases are determined by the Committee at its first meeting after completion of the fiscal year when all relevant data is available.
 This meeting typically occurs in February, with increases becoming effective in April.
-The Committee also typically approves Performance Award grants, annual cash incentive bonuses and Performance Phantom Stock grants at this meeting.
+The Committee also typically approves Performance Award grants, annual cash incentive bonuses, the amount of the Company's profit-sharing contribution, and Performance Phantom Stock grants at this meeting.